 In this way, there are real historical and natural links of the Moon to the sidereal zodiac and the Sun to the tropical one.

 The concept of a zodiac with twelve equal signs emerged in the 5th century BCE before people knew that the sidereal and tropical points of reference could shift relative to each other.
-The Babylonian zodiac was a synthesis of an idealized solar calendar of 360 days with the (condensed) lunar constellations.
+The Babylonian zodiac was a synthesis of an idealized calendar of 360 days with the (condensed) constellations.
 People were not aware that there could be a difference between a tropical and sidereal point of reference until a few centuries later, and even then only a small group of Greek astronomers were aware of the difference.